-On August 19, 2019, Applicant submitted his Electronic Questionnaire for Investigations Processing (e-QIP).
-On May 31, 2021, the Department of Defense Consolidated Adjudications Facility (DODCAF) issued Applicant a Statement of Reasons (SOR) detailing security concerns under Guideline H. The action was taken under Executive Order 10865, Safeguarding Classified Information within Industry (February 20, 1960), as amended; Department of Defense Directive 5220.6, Defense Industrial Personnel Security Clearance Review Program (January 2, 1992), as amended (Directive); and the Adjudicative Guidelines effective June 8, 2017.
+On June 25, 2020, and again on September 27, 2023, Applicant submitted her Electronic Questionnaires for Investigations Processing (e-QIP).
+On January 3, 2025, the Defense Counterintelligence and Security Agency Consolidated Adjudication Services (DCSA CAS) issued Applicant a Statement of Reasons (SOR) detailing security concerns under Guideline H (Drug Involvement and Substance Misuse).
+The action was taken under Executive Order 10865, Safeguarding Classified Information within Industry (February 20, 1960), as amended; Department of Defense Directive 5220.6, Defense Industrial Personnel Security Clearance Review Program (January 2, 1992), as amended (Directive); and the Adjudicative Guidelines effective June 8, 2017.

-Applicant answered the SOR in writing on July 7, 2021, and requested a hearing before an administrative judge.
-The Defense Office of Hearings and Appeals (DOHA) received the request on August 23, 2021.
-I received the case assignment on August 23, 2021.
-DOHA issued a Notice of Hearing on September 2, 2021, and I convened the hearing as scheduled on October 22, 2021.
-The Government offered Exhibits (GXs) 1 and 2, which were received without objection.
-Applicant testified, called one witness to testify on his behalf, and submitted Exhibits (AppXs) A through Q, without objection.

-DOHA received the transcript of the hearing (TR) on November 1, 2021.
+Applicant answered the SOR (Answer) in writing on January 7, 2025, and requested a hearing before an administrative judge.
+The Defense Office of Hearings and Appeals (DOHA) received the request on March 28, 2025.
+I received the case assignment on April 3, 2025.
+DOHA issued a Notice of Hearing on April 14, 2025, and I convened the hearing as scheduled on May 22, 2025.
+The Government offered Exhibits (GXs) 1 through 5, which were received into evidence without objection.
+Applicant testified and submitted Exhibits (AppXs) A and B, which were received into evidence without objection.
+She also asked that the record be kept open until June 20, 2025, for the receipt of additional documentation.
+On May 23, 2025, Applicant submitted a closing statement.
+DOHA received the transcript of the hearing (TR) on June 2, 2025.
 Based upon a review of the pleadings, exhibits, and testimony, eligibility for access to classified information is denied.